-Hach developed and launched SC1000 Multi-parameter Universal Controller, a probe module for connecting up to 8 SC sensors and their products are not compatible with smart phones yet and we believe their price-point is still prohibitive to consumers.
+Hach developed and launched the SC1000 Multi-parameter Universal Controller, a probe module for connecting up to 32 digital sensors or analyzers.
+However, their products are not compatible with smart phones yet; and we believe their price point is still prohibitive to consumers.

-Monnit Corporation offers a range of wireless or remote sensors.
-Many of Monnit's products are web-based wireless sensors usually are not portable because of the power consumption.
-Also, the sensors real-time updates are slow and we believe security of the web-based sensor data acquisition also may be a concern.
-In addition to purchasing the device, consumers usually have to pay a monthly fee for using web-based services.
+Monnit Corporation offers a range of wireless and remote sensors.
+Many of Monnit's products are web-based wireless sensors that usually are not portable because of their power consumption.
+Also, the sensors' real-time updates are slow; and we believe security of the web-based sensor data acquisition also may be a concern.
+In addition to purchasing the device, consumers usually have to pay monthly fees for using web-based services.

-We are not trying to compete with traditional instruments or device manufacturers because we utilize our Ubiquitor universal smart device in conjunction with our generic instruments smartphone application, which we believe will be a completely different product category.
+We are not trying to compete with traditional instruments or device manufacturers because we utilize our Ubiquitor device in conjunction with our generic instrument's smartphone application, which we believe will be a completely different product category.